mspielberg/factorio-miniloader/README.md

 * Articulating &mdash; for the original Loader Snapping.
 * Optera &mdash; for Loader Redux's revised and improved loader snapping code, adapted here for Miniloaders with permission.

+## Translation

+You are welcome to help with localization, please use [this Crowdin project](https://crowdin.com/project/factorio-mods-localization).
+You can find more details [here](https://github.com/dima74/factorio-mods-localization#how-to-translate-using-crowdin).